EvanWieland/cordova-plugin-android-drawable-icons/README.md

-# cordova-plugin-android-drawable-icons
+# 🖍️ Cordova Netto Plugin
-Allows for using drawable icons in a android Cordova application.
+Cordova plugin to assist in using drawable icons in an Android Cordova application.

+## Installation

+    cordova plugin add cordova-plugin-android-drawable-icons

+## Supported Platforms

+- Android